wp-plugins/xfile/readme.txt

 Please leave us here a comment or some suggestion.
 Changing this or that is not a problem at all.

+== Problems ==
+* In case you have trouble with XFile, you can also purchase the stand-alone version and upload it to your wordpress site.
+The stand-alone version has usually less problems.
+You can buy it from here : http://www.xappcommander.com/index.php?option=com_jdownloads&view=viewcategory&catid=4&Itemid=189

 = Required =
 * PHP 5.3
 * Linux based server, no Windows support right now.